The log house, measuring twenty by forty feet, seems hardly big enough to contain all the history it has known.

 Parker, who was born in Georgia in 1793, just seventeen years after American independence, fought in the War of 1812 and then under Andrew Jackson in the Creek Indian War of 1813-1814.
 Parker moved to Texas in 1833.
 But he still had a lot of fight left in him.
 So, two years later . . .

+he joined the fight for Texas independence.
 The Texas Revolution began on October 2, 1835 at the Battle of Gonzales.
 News traveled slowly in those pre-Twitter days: Not until October 31 did the Brazoria Texas Republican reprint Parker’s warning about the movements of Mexican General Martín Perfecto de Cos (General Santa Anna’s brother-in-law).
 This newspaper article also contains Sam Houston’s “liberty or death” response, urging Americans to come fight with their “brethren” in Texas.
 (This is the newspaper that on March 2, 1836—Texas Independence Day—would print Colonel William Travis’s “victory or death” letter, written February 24 at the Alamo.)

 During the Texas Revolution Isaac Parker fought alongside Sam Houston.
 The two men became friends.

 Seat of power: When is a chair more than just a chair?
-When it’s a chair that Sam Houston sat in.
+When it’s a chair that Sam Houston sat on.
 The mule-ear chair on the right, one of the Parker family relics at Log Cabin Village, is said to have been Sam Houston’s preferred chair when he visited the Parkers in Tarrant County.